Managing Anxiety, Adult

 After being diagnosed with anxiety, you may be relieved to know why you have felt or behaved a certain way.
 You may also feel overwhelmed about the treatment ahead and what it will mean for your life.
-With care and support, you can manage this condition.
+With care and support, you can manage your anxiety.

-Anxiety is caused by something internal, such as imagining a terrible outcome or worrying that something will go wrong that will devastate you.
-Anxiety often does not go away even after the triggering event is over, and it can become long-term (chronic) worry.
-It is important to understand the differences between stress and anxiety and to manage your stress effectively so that it does not lead to an anxious response.
+Anxiety is caused by something internal, such as imagining a terrible outcome or worrying that something will go wrong that will greatly upset you.
+Anxiety often does not go away even after the event is over, and it can become a long-term (chronic) worry.

-Choose a tension reduction technique that fits your lifestyle and personality.
+Choose a tension-reduction technique that fits your lifestyle and personality.
 These techniques take time and practice.
 Set aside 5–15 minutes a day to do them.
-Therapists can offer counseling and training in these techniques.
+Specialized therapists can offer counseling and training in these techniques.
 The training to help with anxiety may be covered by some insurance plans.

-Medicines will be prescribed by a health care provider.
-When used together, medicines, psychotherapy, and tension reduction techniques may be the most effective treatment.
+When used together, medicines, psychotherapy, and tension-reduction techniques may be the most effective treatment.

-It is also important to recognize when your condition is getting worse.
-Contact your health care provider if your symptoms interfere with home or work and you feel like your condition is not improving.
+Try to recognize when your condition is getting worse.
+Contact your provider if your symptoms interfere with home or work and you feel like your condition is not improving.